Agent dies in police helicopter crash in Houston

-A Houston police helicopter crashed on Saturday, an incident that caused the death of one of the two officers on board and left the other seriously injured, when they came to a call for a corpse search in a nearby swamp, authorities reported. .
+A police helicopter from Houston crashed on Saturday, an incident that caused the death one of the two officers aboard and left the other seriously injured when they came to a call for a corpse search in a nearby swamp, authorities said.

-A pilot and a tactical flight agent were traveling on the police aircraft when it crashed into an apartment complex around 2:00 a.m.
+A pilot and a agent Flight crew were traveling on the police aircraft when it crashed into an apartment complex around 2:00 in the morning.
 Both were airlifted to a hospital, where the tactical flight officer died, police chief Art Acevedo said hours after the incident at a press conference attended by city mayor Sylvester Turner.

-The department identified the deceased as tactical flight agent Jason Knox.
-He is survived by his wife and two young children, who were in the hospital, as well as the agent’s parents and other relatives, according to Acevedo.
+The department identified the deceased as the agent tactical flight Jason Knox.
+He is survived by his wife and two young children, who were in the hospital, as well as the parents and other relatives of the agent, according to Acevedo.

 “We are going to miss him,” Acevedo said.
 “He had a heart of gold and unsurpassed integrity.”

-Authorities have not released the causes of the crash, and Acevedo said the National Transportation Safety Board and the Federal Aviation Administration will launch the investigations as Houston police conduct a separate investigation for the murder.
+The authorities have not revealed the causes of the shock and Acevedo said the National Transportation Safety Board and the Federal Aviation Administration will launch the investigations as police in Houston carries out a separate investigation for homicide.

 Acevedo indicated that shots were heard across the street, regarding where the events occurred around 3:00 in the morning, and six people were arrested.